Sarbot8788/Sarbot8788/README.md

 - 👋 Hi, I’m @Sarbot8788
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Js
 - 💞️ I’m looking to collaborate on Front End Projects
 - 📫 How to reach me